-Septoplasty – Surgery of the Septum in Melbourne & Sydney
+Septoplasty – Surgery of the Septum in Melbourne and Sydney

 - Difficulty Breathing?
 Blocked Nose?